HomeLatest NewsIndustryTech world's first casualty of Hamas-Israel War: Web Summit CEO Paddy Cosgrave resigns amid Meta, Google, Amazon backlash

 His firm stance on what he labeled as war crimes by Israel sparked a conflagration of rebuke and led to a boycott by numerous influential individuals and corporations within the tech community.

-The backlash reached a boiling point when David Marcus, a seasoned fintech entrepreneur and Meta executive, publicly denounced Cosgrave’s stance, vowing to sever all affiliations with Web Summit events henceforth.
+The backlash reached a boiling point when David Marcus, a seasoned fintech entrepreneur and Meta executive, publicly denounced Cosgrave’s stance, vowing to sever all affiliations with Web Summit henceforth.

 This sentiment was mirrored by a growing list of individuals and corporations, leading to a burgeoning boycott that threatened to significantly tarnish the allure of the event.